rasikathakur/Crop_Leaf_Disease_Detection/README.md

 ### Installation

-(Optional) Create separate environments for each service (model-service, backend, frontend).
+Create separate environments for each service (model-service, backend, frontend).

 Install dependencies per `requirements.txt` in each service's folder.